bparanj/crystal/electronics/terms/electromagnetic-interference.md

    - Transmission
    - Reflection

 An electromagnetic wave is a type of energy propagation through space that combines oscillating electric and magnetic fields.
-Here's a concise explanation of electromagnetic waves:

-1. Nature:

-   - Self-propagating waves of electric and magnetic fields
-   - Travel at the speed of light in vacuum (approximately 3 x 10^8 m/s)

-2. Components:

-   - Electric field: Oscillates perpendicular to direction of wave travel
-   - Magnetic field: Oscillates perpendicular to both electric field and direction of travel

-3. Key properties:

-   - Frequency: Number of wave cycles per second (measured in Hertz)
-   - Wavelength: Distance between successive wave peaks
-   - Amplitude: Maximum strength of the electric or magnetic field

-4. Electromagnetic spectrum:

-   - Radio waves
-   - Microwaves
-   - Infrared
-   - Visible light
-   - Ultraviolet
-   - X-rays
-   - Gamma rays

-5. Characteristics:

-   - Do not require a medium to propagate (can travel through vacuum)
-   - Exhibit wave-particle duality (behave as both waves and particles)
-   - Can be reflected, refracted, diffracted, and polarized

-6. Generation:

-   - Accelerating electric charges
-   - Atomic and molecular transitions
-   - Thermal radiation

-7. Applications in electronics:

-   - Wireless communication (radio, Wi-Fi, cellular networks)
-   - Remote sensing and radar
-   - Medical imaging (X-rays, MRI)

-8. Interaction with matter:

-   - Absorption
-   - Transmission
-   - Reflection